 Mental characteristics of a person born under the rule of Mercury

 Mercurial people are very adaptable and clever, but they can either be good or bad.
 That’s unlike, for example, people ruled by Jupiter or the Sun, who tend to be good.
 But when it comes to Mercury, people ruled by it can be experts in professional fields, or they can use their intelligence for evil, and, for example, become high-class thieves almost impossible to catch.

 Mercury produces people who are very logical.
-In intelligence they can be way ahead of others.
+They can be way ahead of othersintelligence-wise.
 Their minds are quick, and they can be excellent diplomats.
 They win debates and sway the public with their reason; their speech is eloquent, and they are always involved in some sort of research, be it occult, some higher education project, or anything else that makes them smarter.

 In fact, the planet Mercury is highly related to divination and alchemy, and it’s the god Mercury who is told to lead people after their deaths into the afterlife, thus being represented as a messenger between the dead and alive.

 A person ruled by Mercury is sharp and full of wit.
 He is self-taught and he usually finds traditional learning too slow and limited – he is capable of learning much faster and deeper on his own than were he to attend ordinary classroom-style lessons.
 Whenever he’s interested in something, he will strive to become the master of that field.

 He loves movement, and it’s hard for him to stay in one place for a long time.
 He may be into sports, driving, flying – using any means of transport, actually, and the faster, the better.
 He loves traveling.
 He loves mental stimulation and is great with hands – he can either fix things, or he can make something beautiful with his hands, like something creative, for example.